home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ## Pre-requisites

-The Plugwise Smile(s) present in your network will be automatically discovered via Zeroconf discovery and will be shown on the Integrations-page.
-All you need is the Smile ID as its password, which is an 8 character string printed on the sticker on the bottom of your Smile.
+The Plugwise Smile(s) in your network will be automatically discovered and shown on the integrations dashboard.
+All you need is the Smile ID as its password, which is an 8-character string printed on the sticker on the bottom of your Smile.
 Repeat this for each individual Smile.

 {% include integrations/config_flow.md %}